Unsustainable Packaging: A Wasteful Epidemic

 On the sustainable materials frontier, companies are pioneering compostable packaging made from natural substances like mushroom roots and algae and products like NaturalNano that allow pulverised minerals and plant fibres to be moulded into virtually any shape.

 Clever product redesigns are drastically slimming packaging footprints.
-Companies like Blueland are pioneering dissolvable cleaning tablets that eliminate plastic bottles.
+Companies like Blueland are pioneering dissolvable cleaning tablets that eliminate the need for plastic bottles.
 Rebundling products in containers designed for reuse and continual refilling represents another promising path.

 The sharing economy also encourages creative rethinking of excessive packaging through new reuse models.
 The Loop delivery platform allows consumers to buy everyday household items in durable, reusable containers that get collected, cleaned and circulated again – upending throwaway packaging through reusable “milkman models.”